 With the kids away at college (along with improvements in energy efficiency), we're enjoying lower bills for electricity, natural gas, and water.
 The amount varies monthly but we're saving approximately $20 per month.

 When my kids were in middle school and high school, I often bought them video games and sports equipment for their birthdays and special occasions.

 Now that they're in college, these items aren't useful to them.
 They still want and need clothes but pricey wants have fallen on their priority lists.
 I'm saving an average of $25 monthly by not spending on kid's hobbies and activities.

 My kids attended public schools but extras weren't free.
 In any given year, we paid for school portraits, yearbooks, parking fees, graduation fees, college application fees, and college-prep materials like SAT, SAT Subject, ACT, and AP tests.
 In addition, we paid to buy tickets to their ballgames and band concerts.

 As a parent, I wanted to make sure my kids had what they needed for a successful high school career, which I believed could help them in college and later in life.
 Today, my college-aged kids sort through what is a necessary expense and what is nice to have, and make sensible and generally frugal spending decisions without my input.
 Not having to spend on day-to-day and seasonal expenses saves us about $40 monthly.

 Now that both kids are in college, we're saving more than $500 each month or $6,000 per year.
 That's not enough to foot the tuition, fees, room, and board at most colleges.
 But savings at home help offset costs associated with sending them to school.

-This approach isn't the perfect way to plan when contemplating paying for college.
+Trimming the family's at-home is one way to pay for college.
 It wouldn't work well for us if we didn't have current income and investments.
 But it's been a practical solution that complements drawing down the kids' college savings accounts.

 Have you paid for college using current income?